Claude Monet: London

 Monet, who had already visited London in 1870–1871, made a first six-week stay in London in September 1899, accompanied by Alice and Germaine Hoschedé, with the aim of both painting and visiting his son Michel, who had been living there since the spring.
 They stayed in a suite on the 6th floor of the prestigious Savoy Hotel, which offered spectacular views of the Thames and south London.
-Monet was invigorated by this visit, commenting, “I so love London!
-But I love it only in winter, for without the fog London wouldn’t be a beautiful city.
-It’s the fog that gives it its magnificent breadth.”
+Monet was invigorated by this visit, commenting, "I so love London!
+But I love it only in winter, for without the fog London wouldn't be a beautiful city.
+It's the fog that gives it its magnificent breadth."

 During their stay the Monets and Alice in particular became friends with English hostess and patron of the arts Mary Hunter (1857–1933).
 She introduced the Monets to her social circle including her sister Ethel Smyth.
 Monet returned to the same hotel for two more stays, in February and March 1900 and from January to March 1901.
 The latter visit was ended by pleurisy, which forced Monet to spend three weeks in his hotel room without being able to paint.
 During his stays, he painted Waterloo Bridge early in the morning at sunrise, then Charing Cross Bridge in the afternoon.
 It was during his second stay that he began to paint the Houses of Parliament, from St Thomas' Hospital in the late afternoon and at sunset.
 Through a doctor based at St Thomas, Mary Hunter had been able to facilitate Monet's access to a suitable vantage point at the hospital.
-Into total Monet produced a series that included 41 paintings of Waterloo bridge, 34 of Charing Cross bridge and 19 of the House of Parliament.
+In total Monet produced a series that included 41 paintings of Waterloo bridge, 34 of Charing Cross bridge and 19 of the House of Parliament.
 The paintings continued to be retouched in the studio until 1904.
 The series Views of the Thames in London — 1900 to 1904 was exhibited in May and June 1904.